Chiarabda/Chiarabda/README.md

 - 👋 Hi, I’m @Chiarabda
-- 👀 I’m interested in traveling and art
+- 👀 I’m interested in traveling and seeign as much of the world as i can !
-- 🌱 I’m currently learning Graphic design and creative computing
+- 🌱 I’m currently learning Graphic Design and Creative Computing
-- 💞️ I’m looking to collaborate on anything Graphic Design related !
+- 💞️ I’m looking to collaborate on anything Graphic Design related, im currently working a few NFT designs as well!
 - 📫 How to reach me... via email - chiarapesci2000@gmail.com or instagram chiarabda_

 <!---